© – 2002 by Steven McFadden

 For this reason, for thousands of years, people have come together during the festival times to invoke spiritual energies, and then to express them in dance, song, feast, laughter, theater, and ritual.

 Four great festivals mark the turning points in our planetary breathing rhythm: two solstices, two equinoxes.
 At these turning points, we have opportunities to pause, moving our attention from matters of survival or amusement, to the very forces which bind us with the Earth and with eternity — forces which can remind us that we are not solitary creatures living isolated lives, but rather threads in a phenomenal tapestry of life that includes everything from the sand to the stars.
-Through the theories of Relativity, Quantum Mechanics, Uncertainty, and Superstrings, modern scientists have begun at last to glimpse this spiritual fact
+Through the theories of Relativity, Quantum Mechanics, Uncertainty, and Superstrings, modern scientists have begun to glimpse this spiritual fact.

-One illuminating expression of the yearly cycle and its festivals is presented by Evelyn Francis Derry in her book, The Christian Year, which offers a series of powerfully eloquent word pictures.
+One illuminating expression of the yearly cycle and its festivals is presented by Evelyn Francis Derry in her book, The Christian Year, which offers a series of eloquent word pictures.
 Through autumn and into winter, she suggests, the earth inhales, drawing life forces deep within her blue-green body.
 The planet’s surface becomes bare and still at this time, but below she is most active.
 In a sense, the earth is thinking deeply the thoughts which are being sent down to her as light from the planets, stars, and swirling comets that mark the limitless expanses of the sky.

 When the earth exhales in spring, life returns to the surface.
 The vitality expands in summer and the planet’s surface covers itself with visible proof of life: leaves, blossoms, buzzing insects, and rising passions.
 In a sense, earth puts forth what she has thought in the winter in the form of summer’s growing and flowering things.
 As the cycle of the year continues around its spiral wheel toward autumn, the earth begins again to inhale, to draw the life forces back in.